-On the contrary, manganese deficiency may cause impaired growth, fragile bones, lead to obesity, and other metabolic disorders.
+On the contrary, manganese deficiency may cause impaired growth, fragile bones, obesity, and other metabolic disorders.

 Additionally, pretty low doses of manganese of less than 1 mg a day may affect mood and even increase pain during the premenstrual phase of the estrous cycle!